ppassmannpriv/OrderExport/README.md

 - Look for a cool way to make XMLs templateable for all the cool middlewares and so on.
 - List all orders and XMLs in a nice way for reference.

+Important dones:

+- Create a simple XML and save it in a folder.
+- Get Components and Helpers running in the Plugin.

+Not so-important dones:

+- Seperate Filecreation logic from Bootstrap.